 The project improves the ability of Minnesota's workforce to demonstrate that investments in water quality are reasonable and maximize public benefit, by enhancing the technical capacity of water quality practitioners responsible for making watershed planning and project implementation decisions.
 The lack of sufficient staff to deliver grant dollars, especially at the local level, creates a bottleneck in working with partners interested in improving water quality.
 We will create, promote, and deliver a hybrid online/in-person course that teaches how to apply a methodical and structured decision-making process to increase capacity.
-Practitioners who successfully complete the course's eight (subject) modules are officially designated as "Certified Water Quality Professionals."
+Practitioners who successfully complete the course's eight modules will receive a certificate for Watershed Management Prioritization.
 Participants will receive instruction about how to use new and innovative methods to describe surface water quality problems within a watershed, determine where to begin lake and stream restoration and protection efforts, establish credible and achievable water quality goals, develop an implementation strategy, track and report progress, and adapt the implementation strategy based on actual water quality improvement.
 This will increase the technical capacity of local, state, and federal staff; watershed district staff; consultants; and U of M students and graduates responsible for making water quality investment decisions.